 This year, Oxfam revealed that just 62 people own the same wealth as the bottom 3.6 billion people.
 This stark statistic illustrates the scale of an inequality crisis that is undermining economic growth and the fight against poverty, and destabilizing societies across the globe.
 This report examines one of the key drivers fuelling this inequality crisis: tax competition, and the resultant race to the bottom in the taxation of global corporations.
 Using new research, this report exposes the world's worst corporate tax havens - the 15 countries which facilitate the most extreme forms of tax dodging.
-The report looks at the harm caused by falling corporate tax rates and tax giveaways in countries across the world.
 Finally, the report identifies clear actions governments can take to act in the interest of their citizens and put an end to tax havens and the race to the bottom.

-Well-designed tax systems that redistribute wealth and provide spending on public goods are one of the most effective ways for governments to reduce inequality and poverty, while sustaining growth.2 Taxing profits of companies, particularly large, successful corporations, is one of the most progressive forms of taxation.
+Well-designed tax systems that redistribute wealth and provide spending on public goods are one of the most effective ways for governments to reduce inequality and poverty, while sustaining growth.
+Taxing profits of companies, particularly large, successful corporations, is one of the most progressive forms of taxation.
 It raises more income for national budgets, and when this revenue is invested in public services, it reduces inequality because it redistributes the income by putting 'virtual income' in the pockets of poor people.
 This equips people with the essential tools and skills to escape poverty, such as good health care and education.

 Conversely, when governments reduce the tax burden for large corporations, they tend towards two options: to cut back on the essential spending needed to reduce inequality and poverty; or to make up the shortfall by levying higher taxes, such as value-added tax (VAT), on other, less wealthy sections of society.
-Indirect taxes such as VAT, which fall disproportionately on poor people, make up on average 67 percent of tax revenues in sub-Saharan Africa, impacting women most.3 At the same time, increased profits as a result of lower corporate taxation benefit the shareholders and owners of corporations who are predominantly wealthy, further increasing the gap between rich and poor.
+Indirect taxes such as VAT, which fall disproportionately on poor people, make up on average 67 percent of tax revenues in sub-Saharan Africa, impacting women most.
+At the same time, increased profits as a result of lower corporate taxation benefit the shareholders and owners of corporations who are predominantly wealthy, further increasing the gap between rich and poor.

 Low corporate tax rates or further tax giveaways are promoted because they are supposed to attract investment.
 Yet evidence shows that corporate tax rates are not the main consideration for companies when seeking where to invest.
-There are 12 reasons why companies choose to invest in a country, according to the World Economic Forum's Global Competitiveness report.4 The most important are the quality of the country's infrastructure, the availability of an educated, healthy workforce, and social stability.
+There are 12 reasons why companies choose to invest in a country, according to the World Economic Forum's Global Competitiveness report.
+The most important are the quality of the country's infrastructure, the availability of an educated, healthy workforce, and social stability.
 Corporate tax contributions are vital to ensuring the revenue for these investments.